One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Bohinjska Bistrica is the main commercial centre of Bohinj and is located 5km from the lake.

 It’s a good place to base yourself and to find and book outdoor activities around the lake.
-There’s also a selection of cafes and restaurants here.
+There’s also a great selection of cafes and restaurants here.

 Hiking in Lake Bohinj